DannyQuah/Initiate-Machine/README.md

 wget -O - https://raw.githubusercontent.com/DannyQuah/Initiate-Machine/main/machines/Linux/src/barebones-new-setup | sudo bash
 ```

-(Previously this and other files and folders were uploaded to GitHub into `Config-Management`.
+(Previously, this and other files and folders were uploaded to GitHub into `Config-Management`.
 That got too unwieldy, however, and so I've stripped down to this lightweight version.)

 <!---
    Invisible section: README.md